Stewarding God's Creation

 How do the lifestyles of the people at St Luke’s tally with living in harmony with the world around us?
 While it is important for the church itself to be green, it is just as important for individuals to take the environmental stewardship message home with them and affect their daily lives.
 Some of the ideas on how the church can improve our lifestyles from an environmental perspective are listed below.

-+ Reduce your transport emissions for example use public transport, walk, cycle, car share or purchase an electric vehicle
+✓ Reduce your transport emissions for example use public transport, walk, cycle, car share or replace your diesel/petrol car with an electric vehicle

 Anthropogenic climate change is one of the biggest challenges facing humanity.
 People, communities and societies around the world are already suffering the consequences.
 Crops are failing due to extreme droughts.
 Families are being driven from their flooded land caused by rising sea level.
 Wildfire seasons are being extended.
 Wildlife species are going extinct as a direct cause of changes to the climate.
 This is happening now.
 It will get worse but there is hope if we act.